by Michael Collins;

 The denial of assistance to citizens by Senators is ironic given the fact

-that the originsof
+that the origins

 the current economic crisis came from Senate

-legislative actions in
+legislative actions

 1999 and 2000.